Local Label Point Correction for Edge Detection of Overlapping Cervical Cells: Experimental design

-We compared CCEDD with other cervical cytology datasets in Table~\ref{tab1}.
-CCEDD contains 686 scanned cervical cytology images between 2016 and 2017 from the Liaoning Cancer Hospital $\&$ Institute.
+We compare our CCEDD with other cervical cytology datasets in \textbf{Table~\ref{tab1}}.
+Our dataset was collected from Liaoning Cancer Hospital $\&$ Institute between 2016 and 2017.
+We capture digital images with a Nikon ELIPSE Ci slide scanner, SmartV350D lens and a 3-megapixel digital camera.
+For patients with negative and positive cervical cancer, the optical magnification is 100$\times$ and 400$\times$, respectively.
 All of the cases are anonymized.
-For negative and positive cervical cancer patients with 100 $\times$ and 400 $\times$ optical magnifications, digital imaging was performed with a Nikon ELIPSE Ci slide scanner, SmartV350D lens and 3 million pixel digital camera.
-CCEDD includes 686 cervical images with a size of 2048 $\times $ 1536 pixels (Table~\ref{tab2}).
-Six expert cytologists delineated the closed cytoplasm and nucleus contours in the cytological images using the labelme annotation tool~\cite{labelme2016}.
-In order to ensure the reliability of the test results, we divided the dataset by random shuffle into training set, validation set and test set according to a ratio of 6:1:3.
-We cut an image with a size of 2048 $\times $1536 into 49 image patches with a size of 512 $\times $ 384 pixels (Fig.~\ref{fig4}).
-The actual image resolution is 256$\times $192 for training.
+All processes of our research (image acquisition and processing, etc.) follow ethical principles.
+Our CCEDD dataset includes 686 cervical images with a size of 2048$\times$1536 pixels (\textbf{Table~\ref{tab2}}).
+Six expert cytologists outline the closed contours of the cytoplasm and nucleus in cervical cytological images by an annotation software (labelme~\cite{labelme2016}).